 Data sources

-Comprehensive Housing Affordability Strategy (CHAS)
+Housing Affordability Strategy

-Inconsistencies exist across data dictionaries before 2012.
-Therefore, Sourcebook only uses CHAS data from 2012 to 2018, when data variables are consistent.
+Therefore, Sourcebook only uses CHAS data from 2012 to 2022, when data